OtpChatBot/Ybot/README.md

   * Very easily extensible
   * Irc adapter

-Adapters
+Transport
 ==========

-Ybot - is chat bot and all time of his life he spends chatting.
+Ybot transport - is network interface which Ybot supported.
+Ybot is chat bot and all time of his life he spends chatting.
+Ybot receives chat messages and execute some commands depending on received message.
 Add that moment hubot supports:

-  * Irc
+  * Irc chat.
+  * xmpp (In developing.
+See xmpp-transport-experemental branch).

 Plugins
 ==========